openshift/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

     # This field is modeled on HCP's existing HostedCluster.spec.pausedUntil which uses a string.
     pausedUntil: <datetime|bool>str

-    # If not overridden with disabledUntil / pausedUntil, a reference to the ChangeManagementPolicy
+    # If not overridden with disabledUntil / pausedUntil, a reference to the [Hosted]ChangeManagementPolicy
     # to determine whether material changes can be initiated.
     policy:
-      # Namespace is optional.
-If not specified, the controller assumes the namespace in
-      # which the controller is running.
-      namespace: openshift-machine-config-operator
-      # The name of the ChangeManagementPolicy.
+      # The name of the [Hosted]ChangeManagementPolicy.
+ClusterVersion and MachineConfigPool can
+      # reference ChangeManagementPolicy.
+HostedCluster and NodePool can reference
+      # HostedChangeManagementPolicy.
       name: example-policy
 ```